ymdatta/DollarBot/docs/graphing.md

 # Code Description
 ## Functions

-1. visualize(total_text):
+1. visualize(total_text, budgetData):
 This is the main function used to implement the graphing part of display feature.
-This file is called from display.py, and takes the user expense as a string and creates a dictionary which in turn is fed as input matplotlib to create the graph
+This file is called from display.py.
+It takes two arguements- which **total_text** is the user history expense fo a user and **budgetData** is the user's budget settings.
+It creates a graph into the directory which is the return value of display.py.
 2. addlabels(x, y):
 This function is used to add the labels to the graph.
 It takes the expense values and adds the values inside the bar graph for each expense type